Home / Problems / Strategy and Execution Are Disconnected

 Strategy document written for a board, not for execution

-The strategy reads well in a board deck.
+The strategy views well in a board deck.
 It does not contain the specifics execution needs: which channel runs first, which buyer signal is the proof point, which metric defines the win.
 Execution defaults to its own interpretation.
 Board reads the deck and is satisfied.
 Team executes against an interpretation that drifts further from the strategy each quarter.

 Pattern 02